seburbandev/chuckle-cli/README.md

 2. Run the setup script:

     ```sh
-    ./setup.sh
+    ./unix-setup.sh
     ```

-3. Restart your terminal to apply the changes.
+3. Restart your terminal to apply changes.

 ### Windows Installation